canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 `getAvailable...Tracks` method at this point.

-Note that no `available...TracksChange` event will be sent when the RxPlayer stops the content or temporarly goes through the `RELOADING` player state with an empty array as a payload - as there is no current content in those cases.
+Note that no `available...TracksChange` event will be sent when the RxPlayer stops the content or temporarily goes through the `RELOADING` player state with an empty array as a payload - as there is no current content in those cases.

 ##### Examples